 Athanasiadis’ works are characterised by a strong visual identity; his performances has often been accompanied by dance or stage action.
 Early influences can be traced in Sergiu Celibidache’s views on aspects of ambience and acoustic space (Athanasiadis attended Celibidache’s Munich seminars in 1994), and in composers such as Christou, Feldman and Takemitsu.
 His most recent works focus on the Japanese aesthetic of wabi-sabi, which has also been the main subject of his doctoral and postdoctoral research since 2004.

-His music has been released on CD by Sargasso Records, Dutton Epoch, Regent Records, Fonorum and the Choir & Organ Magazine (cover CD for March/April 2009 issue).
-His scores are published by United Music Publishers and Oxford University Press
+His music has been released on CD by Divine Art Recordings, Sargasso Records, Dutton Epoch, Regent Records, Fonorum and the Choir & Organ Magazine (cover CD for March/April 2009 issue).
+His music is represented by United Music Publishing and Oxford University Press

-Basil’s works have been performed in Europe, US, Canada and Asia by ensembles such as the London Sinfonietta, Amsterdam Loeki Stardust Quartet, New London Chamber Ensemble, Silk String Quartet, Okeanos, Mondriaan Quartet, Alea III, Shonorities and choirs such as the BBC Singers, Wells Cathedral Choir, Cambridge Chapel Choir of Selwyn College and Montreal Christ Church Cathedral Choir.
+Basil’s works have been performed in Europe, US, Canada and Asia by performers such as Evelyn Glennie, Mayumi Miyata and ensembles such as the London Sinfonietta, Amsterdam Loeki Stardust Quartet, New London Chamber Ensemble, Silk String Quartet, Okeanos, Mondriaan Quartet, Alea III, Shonorities and choirs such as the BBC Singers, Wells Cathedral Choir, Cambridge Chapel Choir of Selwyn College and Montreal Christ Church Cathedral Choir.